andurooo/boulder-restaurant-recommender/README.md

 [ source](https://developer.foursquare.com/places-api)
 </p>

 Foursquare API provides data centered around location.
 Their API is very developer-friendly; many corporations use the Foursquare API for their apps today.
-Also, the terms and conditions are less strict compared to alternative API's, especially for commercial use.
+The terms and conditions are less strict compared to alternative API's, especially for commercial use, which was an important component for Choosie.

 ## 3 GET requests
   *categories (147 total)